McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### eyes
 A shader for the entire body of an entity that has glowing eyes (not the eyes themselves).
-This is not fully opaque.
+Not fully opaque.

 <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_eyes.png" height=200> <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_eyes_2.png" height=200>